yitmeng00/yitmeng00/README.md

 ## About Me

-- Currently focusing on MERN stack development 💻
+- Strong passion in database architecture and optimization.
+I've designed and implemented end-to-end applications, integrating solutions across the entire software stack, and successfully reduced an average 45% in query execution time through database optimization. 💻

 - Has a curious mind with an insatiable appetite for learning and a passion for exploring the latest technologies ✨

-- Lifelong vision: Build user-friendly, reliable, and scalable systems and applications that have a positive impact on the world. 🌐
+- Lifelong vision: My focus on continual learning drives me to deliver impactful and scalable software solutions. 🌐

 - Photography Enthusiast 📷